 Creating Excel Spreadsheets is indeed important, but the question is, how to even build one?
 It is, after all, a skill-driven task which requires specific know-how in finance, accounting, business management, and a substantial experience under their belt, to completely build a working financial model.
 Usually, hiring an expert in financial modeling or an analyst is the norm but, this option tends to be too expensive and quite heavy for those small-time users.
 Of course, there is also the option of creating a model on your own.
 You won’t have to pay extravagant fees and you will also learn how to build a financial model from scratch.
 The only downside for the second option is, it takes a long time to even complete one.
 Plus, there might be certain parts that are not reliable due to the lack of industry know-how which can be detrimental to the whole purpose of the model.

-If you are interested in trying out to build a model out of a template, you can check out above, our list of Excel spreadsheet examples made by various financial modelers with extensive experience and industry know-how.
+If you are interested in trying out to build a model out of these Excel financial templates, you can check out our list of Excel spreadsheet examples made by various financial modelers with extensive experience and industry know-how.
 The Excel spreadsheet examples can be used for cases such as:

 - Business Plan

 - Financial Feasibility